As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Let’s explore some other reasons why your wine fridge may be icing up.
 Keep reading!

 TIP: A critical aspect of keeping wine for long periods is the correct temperature and humidity.
-Check out this complete guide on how to control humidity in the wine fridge and the most common reason why your wine cooler is not cooling in this article.
+Read this complete guide on how to control humidity in the wine fridge.
+Discover the most common reason why your wine cooler is not cooling in this article.

 Why Does My Wine Fridge Keep Icing Up